WhiteFangs/mastodon-to-bluesky/README.md

 - Fix dockerignore to use .env
 - Added Express & API endpoints to port 8000 to pass Koyeb's TCP health checks
+- Handle line breaks in posts
+- Handle threads with consecutive posts
 - Updated the Readme to explain Koyeb free deployment

 #### Crosspost from Mastodon to Bluesky